 If you want to browse the Internet privately and maintain online security, VPN technology is what you need.
 It’s worth mentioning that VPNs cannot provide 100 percent anonymity; thus, competence and thoroughness on your end is still essential.

 A VPS refers to the sharing of computing resources of a main host in a data center.
 Since a single host is partitioned into several virtual compartments where each unit is capable of functioning independently, each ‘instance’ is what is called a virtual private server.

 If you logged into a VPS, it will appear just like your home Windows computer, apart from a few aesthetic differences.
 VPS technology is normally used for various functions, including hosting websites and hosting remote applications.

-Here are some of the most popular VPS providers in the market.
+VPS services are typically provided by internet hosting companies.
+Some of the most popular VPS providers in the market include the following: